 You are unlikely to do harm if you give an extra dose of griseofulvin by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.